Good morning everyone!

 When you design, do you do it thinking of a final product?
 Which market would you like your designs to be on?

-Which Design tool can't you live without?
+Which Design tool can't you leave without?

 What has been your greatest achievement so far?
 Where do you see yourself in 5 years?

-What's your favourite patterned object?
+What's your favourite patterned possession?
 Why?